muhammadrossiramadhan/Student-Productivity-Dashboard/README.md

 # 🎓 Student Productivity Dashboard

 A sleek, lightweight web application designed to help students manage tasks, stay focused, and organize their academic life.
-Styled with a modern **LMS (Learning Management System)** aesthetic, this dashboard is built for simplicity and customization.
+Styled with a modern **LMS (Learning Management System)** aesthetic, this dashboard is built for simplicity and customization XD.

 ---